-assumptions on demand or basing them on deep institutional knowledge of the industry.
-We complement these papers by developing a test that can be applied to a wide range of industries.
-We apply the test to the entire economy of a developing country that has actively promoted industrial clusters.
-Thus, our test can be used to guide broad industrial policy ex ante, rather than focusing on a case study that could be useful for prosecuting a specific cartel ex post.
+Methodologically, the recent industrial organization literature on collusion has tended toward "smoking gun" analysis: detailed case studies of particular industries, making less stringent assumptions on demand or basing them on deep institutional knowledge of the industry.
+We complement these papers by developing a screen that can be applied to a wide range of industries.
+We apply the screen to the entire economy of a developing country that has actively promoted industrial clusters.
+Thus, our screen can be used to guide broad industrial policy ex ante, rather than focusing on a case study that could be useful for prosecuting a specific cartel ex post.

 The local growth impact of Chinese SEZs has been studied in Alder, Shao and Zilibotti (2013), Wang (2013), and Cheng (2014), and they have been found to have sizable positive effects using panel level data at the local administrative units.
 Our firm-level evidence of non-competitive behavior suggests that this growth may have important, unintended consequences.
-10 Measured value added may be higher among firms in SEZs in part because collusion allowed them to achieve higher markups, which is an important caveat when interpreting the previous results.
+Measured value added may be higher among firms in SEZs in part because collusion allowed them to achieve higher markups, which is an important caveat when interpreting the previous results.
 Finally, we contribute to an emerging literature examining the role of firm competition - markups in particular - on macro development, including Asturias, Garcia-Santana and Ramos (2015), Edmond, Midrigan and Xu (2015), Galle (2016), and Peters (2015).